besarp/jmg2/README.md

-# React Data Presentation App
+# React Articles Application

-This React application presents data in a visually appealing format with proper separation and color usage.
-The project includes modern UI techniques to enhance user experience.
+This project is a small React application that uses Redux to fetch a list of articles from a REST API and display them in a user-friendly manner.
+The application includes features like filtering, sorting, and pagination to enhance the user experience.

 ## Features

-- Dynamically displays data in a clean, organized format
-- Uses React components for modular and maintainable code
-- Enhanced UI with creative styling and color usage
+- Fetches articles from a REST API using Redux
+- Implements filtering to narrow down articles based on specific criteria
+- Sorting functionality to organize articles by date, title, etc.
+- Pagination to navigate through a large set of articles
+- Responsive design for a seamless experience across devices

 ## Prerequisites